I'm a provider

 Endocrine Therapy Regimens

 Tamoxifen is currently the most commonly prescribed adjuvant treatment to prevent recurrence of endocrine-receptor-positive breast cancer in pre- or perimenopausal women.
 Pharmacogenomic evaluation could direct consideration of ovarian ablation or suppression in those found to be CYP2D6 PMs.
 In pre- or perimenopausal women with hormone receptor-positive tumors, ovarian ablation is more effective treatment than no adjuvant therapy, but may be accompanied by acute and chronic side effects (e.g., hot flushes, sweats, and sleep disturbance).
-Similarly, functional ovarian suppression with gonadotropin releasing factor analogues in pre- or perimenopausal women with hormone receptor positive tumors confers benefits comparable to chemotherapy.
-The National Comprehensive Cancer Network (NCCN) guidelines indicate ovarian ablation/suppression is an option in combination with endocrine therapy for premenopausal women who have invasive or recurrent disease and is recommended for premenopausal women with systemic disease.
+Similarly, functional ovarian suppression with gonadotropin-releasing factor analogues in pre- or perimenopausal women with hormone receptor-positive tumors confers benefits comparable to chemotherapy.
+National Comprehensive Cancer Network (NCCN) guidelines indicate ovarian ablation or suppression are options in combination with endocrine therapy for premenopausal women who have invasive or recurrent disease and are recommended for premenopausal women with systemic disease.

 For postmenopausal women with osteoporosis or at high-risk for invasive breast cancer, raloxifene is an alternative treatment for invasive cancer risk reduction; efficacy equals that of tamoxifen, and risk of endometrial hyperplasia is markedly reduced.
 Currently, raloxifene is not indicated for treatment of invasive breast cancer; reduction of breast cancer recurrence risk; or noninvasive breast cancer risk reduction (see full prescribing information at http://pi.lilly.com/us/evista-pi.pdf).

 Pharmacogenomics of tamoxifen have been most often studied in post-menopausal women who have endocrine receptor-positive tumors who require endocrine therapy to prevent recurrence.
-For this population, the NCCN breast cancer guidelines include the following category 1 and category 2 recommendations for adjuvant endocrine therapy:
+For this population, 2016 breast cancer guidelines from NCCN include the following category 1 and 2 recommendations for tamoxifen therapy:

-In clinical practice, AIs may eventually replace TAM because of fewer adverse effects and equal or better efficacy.
+In clinical practice, AIs may eventually replace tamoxifen because of fewer adverse effects and equal or better efficacy.
 However, there is no evidence as yet to support AI use in pre-menopausal women.
-TAM also is important in the treatment of metastatic cancer, where either TAM or AI resistance may develop.
+Tamoxifen also is important for treatment of metastatic cancer, where either tamoxifen or AI resistance may develop.
 Therefore the use of pharmacogenomics to increase the likelihood of tamoxifen benefit is of current interest.

 Pharmacologic Inhibitors of Metabolic Enzymes